ethereumjs/verkle-cryptography-wasm/README.md

 npm run build
 ```

+See the comments in the build scripts for a more detailed explanation of what actually occurs in each step.

 Note that this requires all Rust/WASM tooling to be installed, so a first look into the dedicated RUST/WASM documentation is recommended.

 ## Testing